2005–06 New Jersey Devils season: Season overview

 Many of the Devils' players had played in other leagues while the NHL was inactive due to the lockout.
 Most notably was Patrik Elias, who missed the first 39 games of the season due to catching Hepatitis A while playing for the Metallurg Magnitogorsk of the Russian Superleague (RSL).
 With many new rule changes for the 2005–06 season, the Devils had to change their style of play.
 Martin Brodeur, one of the best puck-handling goalies, could no longer use this to his advantage as before, since restrictions were placed on where goalies could handle the puck.
 The Devils also lost long-time captain Scott Stevens and his physically punishing style of play to retirement, as well as another longtime defenseman, Scott Niedermayer, to free agency.
-Eventually, Niedermeyer signed with the Anaheim Ducks, joining his brother, Rob.
+Eventually, Niedermeyer signed with the Mighty Ducks of Anaheim, joining his brother, Rob.

-In July 2005, the team announced that Head Coach Pat Burns would not return for the season after being diagnosed with cancer for the second time in little more than a year.
-Assistant Coach Larry Robinson, the team's head coach from 2000 to 2002, was promoted to start the season.
+In July 2005, the team announced that head coach Pat Burns would not return for the season after being diagnosed with cancer for the second time in little more than a year.
+Assistant coach Larry Robinson, the team's head coach from 2000 to 2002, was promoted to start the season.

 On September 16, 2005, longtime Devils owner John McMullen passed away.
 In honor of his memory, the Devils jerseys had a small "JM" patch on them.

 The Devils struggled early in the 2005–06 season, ending the 2005 calendar year with a 16–18–5 record.
 Robinson resigned as head coach on December 19, and Lamoriello moved down to the bench.
 Once Elias returned from his bout with hepatitis, the team quickly turned around with a nine-game winning streak, finishing 46–27–9 after a season-ending 11-game winning streak capped with a dramatic 4–3 win over the Montreal Canadiens.
 During that final victory, which clinched the Devils' sixth division title, Brian Gionta set a new team record for goals in a season with 48, topping Pat Verbeek's 46.
 The win streak to close the year was also an NHL record.

 On April 29, 2006, the Devils won their first round Stanley Cup playoff series against the New York Rangers four games to none, extending their winning streak to 15 games and marking the first time the Devils defeated their cross-river rival in a playoff series.
 The team's season ended in the next round with a 4–1 Game 5 loss to the Carolina Hurricanes, who eventually won the Stanley Cup.